ZacharyLiu-CS/neovim_luafiles/README.md

 # Targets
-This repo is used to track the lua config files of neovim
+This repo works for tracking my lua config files of neovim.

 ##  Pre-installed packages
 1. unzip